 Like most in this class, it has to be revved to get the most out of it, and it's fairly happy and unobtrusive doing so.
 Peak power is at 6500 rpm, though there seemed no point in going beyond 6300 to extract maximum performance.
 Like many Hyundai models, the gas pedal is calibrated for significant response, feeling like it initially gets a lot of power for just a little pedal, which then makes the second half of pedal travel not so exciting.

-EPA fuel economy ratings on the Elantra are 29/40 mpg regardless of trim or transmission.
+EPA fuel economy ratings on the Elantra are 28/38 mpg regardless of trim or transmission.
+Regular gasoline is recommended.
 During our test drive, the onboard computer showed a best of 40.3 mpg and a worst of 30.9 mpg in various traffic and terrain.

 The 6-speed manual shifts effortlessly and allows maximum performance or most economical driving habits.
 The 6-speed automatic is just as good, holding gears as needed to maintain speed and eliminate a lot of gear changes trying to save fuel by uphsifting only to have to downshift two seconds later because speed fell off.